googleshokry/laravel-helpers/README.md

 ## Security

-If you discover any security related issues, please email [hello@googleshokry.com][link-author-email] instead of using the issue tracker.
+If you discover any security related issues, please email [sms.shokry.mohamed@gmail.com][link-author-email] instead of using the issue tracker.

 ## Credits

-- [Sebastiaan Luca][link-github-profile]
+- [googleshokry][link-github-profile]
 - Logo by [Vitor Caneco](https://github.com/caneco)
 - [All Contributors][link-contributors]